LemonPower21/LemonPower21/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Single Forever!
 - 🖥️ I love C++ & Python more than HTML/CSS/JS
-- 👨‍💻 Creator and developer of "gfinancelib" and "gosintlib"!
 - 🤖 Creator and developer of "Petrolium"!
+- 👨‍💻 Creator and developer of
+  1. gfinancelib
+  2. gosintlib
+  3. shorty

 <!---